Best apps for SMBs

 Expensify is the creation of developer David Barrett, who in his own words wished to create "expense reports that don't suck!"
 One of the ways that Expensify does this is by integrating services like Uber and HotelTonight to record expenses on the fly.
 Such expenditures can then be consolidated with others, allowing managers to review trips as a whole and work out where costs can be cut.

-Expensify offers a generous free tier which supports up to 10 free smart scans per month along with a free mobile app and unlimited storage for receipts.
-The 'Team' tier costs just £4 ($5) per month per active user and allows for unlimited smart scans, basic expenses approval, as well as integration with QuickBooks and Xero.
+The 'Collect' tier costs just £4 ($5) per month per active user and allows for unlimited smart scans, basic expenses approval, as well as integration with QuickBooks and Xero.

 The platform is popular with small business owners due to its competitive pricing, but it takes time to master as there's little online documentation.
 Some users have also complained that chat support takes some time to respond.